Web Development Basics

 1. To keep the design focused on the user.

-2. To Help identify potential problems by making features and navigation clear.
+2. Identify potential problems by making features and navigation clear.

 3. A low-cost way to test ideas because they are quick to create.